 Generally referred to as WWOOFers, the volunteers do roughly four to six hours of work up to six days per week, in exchange for room and board.
 Through this organization, you can apply to volunteer with hosts all around the world.
 Currently, WWOOFing is possible in over 60 countries.
 There are thousands of farms to choose from with an array of offerings, anything from working on a vineyard to weaving.

 The majority of options tend to involve manual labor, so don’t expect WWOOFing to be a relaxing month on a bucolic pasture.
-If you want to be a WWOOFer you have to commit to working hard and living in potentially unpleasant conditions that you're not accustomed to.
+If you want to be a WWOOFer you have to commit to working hard and living in potentially basic conditions that you're not accustomed to.
 If you do follow through with this educational, character-building experience, you’ll likely leave with a new perspective on a culture and lifestyle that might otherwise feel totally foreign.

 The Benefits of WWOOFing